Skip to main content

 Our approach to Chinese oral preparation:

 One Woodlands Ring Primary student came to Ancourage Academy barely able to complete a Chinese oral response without switching to English mid-sentence.
 After three months of guided conversation practice — not worksheets — she delivered a confident two-minute oral response in her school exam.
-The key was consistent spoken practice in a small, supportive environment.
+The key was consistent spoken practice in a small, supportive environment where she felt safe making mistakes and gradually building fluency through guided repetition.

 Composition Writing Techniques

-Good Chinese composition requires thinking in Chinese — students who mentally translate from English produce awkward, low-scoring compositions even when their grammar is technically correct.
+Good Chinese composition requires thinking in Chinese — students who mentally translate from English produce awkward, low-scoring compositions even when their grammar is technically correct and their vocabulary appears adequate on the surface.

 Effective composition techniques we teach: